Chicago Sky: Rebuilding (2017–2018)

-Return to the playoffs and first championship (2019–present)
+Return to the playoffs and first championship (2019–22)

 In November 2018, the Sky hired James Wade as the team's new head coach and general manager.
-The Sky selected Katie Lou Samuelson in the first round of the 2019 WNBA draft and traded away Alaina Coates.
+The Sky selected Katie Lou Samuelson in the first round of the 2019 WNBA draft and traded away Coates.
 The 2019 season would be a turnaround for the Sky, as they finished with a 20–14 record and entered the playoffs as a fifth seed.
-Wade received the WNBA Coach of the Year Award for the regular season, and Courtney Vandersloot exceeded her own assists-per-game record for the second straight season.
-Vandersloot, Allie Quigley, and Diamond DeShields were all named All-Stars, and DeShields won the All-Star Game Skills Challenge.
+Wade received the Coach of the Year Award, and Vandersloot exceeded her own assists-per-game record for the second straight season.
+Vandersloot, Quigley, and DeShields were all named All-Stars, and DeShields won the All-Star Game Skills Challenge.
 In the playoffs, they defeated the Phoenix Mercury in the first round, but then lost to the Las Vegas Aces on the road on a buzzer-beater in the final seconds.

 In the 2020 season, which was shortened and held in a bubble in Bradenton, Florida due to the COVID-19 pandemic, the Sky showed promise early in the season but battled injuries and ended the season with a sixth-seeded 12–10 record.
 They lost a first round single-elimination game to the Phoenix Mercury.

-On February 1, 2021, the Sky announced the signing of free agent Candace Parker, a two-time WNBA MVP and WNBA Finals MVP.
+On February 1, 2021, the Sky announced the signing of free agent Candace Parker, a two-time MVP and Finals MVP.
 Parker, who had grown up in Naperville, Illinois and played her first 12 seasons in the league with the Los Angeles Sparks, stated that she wanted to return to her hometown team.
-The Sky had a volatile 2021 season, including a seven-game losing streak and a seven-game winning streak, which they ended with a 16-16 record.
+The Sky had a volatile 2021 season, including a seven-game losing streak and a seven-game winning streak, which they ended with a 16–16 record.
 They entered the playoffs as the 6th seed, winning two single-elimination games and a semifinals series against the Connecticut Sun on their way to the Finals.
-On October 17, 2021, the Sky won their first WNBA Championship after defeating the Phoenix Mercury 3-1 in the 2021 WNBA Finals.
+On October 17, 2021, the Sky won their first WNBA Championship after defeating the Phoenix Mercury 3–1 in the 2021 WNBA Finals.
 Kahleah Copper was named the Finals MVP.
 A parade and rally to celebrate the team were held on October 19, 2021.
 Since the new playoff format was adopted, the Sky became the lowest-seeded team and first team without a winning record to win the championship.

+In the offseason, longtime center Dolson left the team in free agency and the Sky added former Finals MVP Emma Meesseman.
+The team's success continued in the 2022 season, posting a 26–10 record and earning the second seed.
+The Sky also appeared in the WNBA Commissioner's Cup, hosting the game but losing to the Las Vegas Aces.
+In the playoffs, the Sky defeated the New York Liberty in the first round, but lost in the semifinals to the Connecticut Sun.